-

 Why complete a FAFSA?

 If you don’t complete a FAFSA, you could be missing out on a lot of financial aid.
-Federal Student Aid uses the data on your FAFSA to calculate an Expected Family Contribution (EFC).
-The EFC is the number that’s used to determine your eligibility for federal student aid and is an indicator of your family’s financial strength to pay for college or career school.
-The EFC is not the amount of money that your family must provide.
-The EFC is an index that the college will use to determine how much financial aid (grants, loans, or workstudy) you would receive if you were to attend that school.
+Federal Student Aid uses the data on your FAFSA to calculate a Student Aid Index (SAI).
+The SAI is an index number that’s used to determine your eligibility for federal student aid.
+The SAI is not the amount of money you will be eligible for nor the amount that your family must provide.
+The SAI is an index that the college will use to determine how much financial aid (grants, loans, or work study) you would receive if you were to attend that school.

 -